Skip to content

 • Controls the update mechanism and can change behavior silently

 This is like hiring a security guard from the same company you're trying to protect your valuables from.
+These are the same companies that want you to sign in so they can track you across devices.
 Even if they're honest today, the structural incentive is wrong.

 A standalone VPN provider's entire business depends on their reputation for privacy.
 If they're caught logging or selling data, their business is over.
 A browser vendor's VPN is a side feature, a value-add, a way to keep you in the ecosystem.
 The incentives are fundamentally different.